rwqfsfasxc100/Remove-Ring-Restrictions/README.md

+## This mod is discontinued
+This mod was superseded by [VelocityPlus](https://github.com/rwqfsfasxc100/VelocityPlus)

 # Remove-Ring-Restrictions
 Mod for ΔV: Rings of Saturn that removes some of the fundamental safety features on ships, and allows you to exceed 200 m/s, and manually leave the rings or enter the Encle Gap without automatically being returned to Enceladus